heremaps/naksha/docs/PSQL.md

 `urn:here:naksha:guid:{storageId}:{collectionId}:{txn.year}:{txn.month}:{txn.day}:{txn.seq}:{uid}`

 **Note**: This format holds all information needed for Naksha to know in which storage a feature is located, of which it only has the _GUID_.
 The PSQL storage knows from this _GUID_ exactly in which database table the features is located, even taking partitioning into account.
 The reason is, that partitioning is done by transaction start date, which is contained in the _GUID_.
 Therefore, providing a _GUID_, directly identifies the storage location of a feature, which in itself holds the information to which transaction it belongs to (`txn`).
 Beware that the transaction-number as well encodes the transaction start time and therefore allows as well to know exactly where the features of a transaction are located (including finding the transaction details itself).

-## Meta table
-For each collection a _meta_ table is created.
-This collection stores the [JBON](./JBON.md) dictionaries used by all features stored in the main collection.
-Next to this, it stores statistics and other internal information.
-The table does not have a history.

 ## Dictionary addressing
 To address global dictionaries they are addressed using a URN with the syntax: `urn:here:naksha:dict:{storage-id}:{collection-id}:{dictionary-id}`.
 To save space, the prefix `urn:here:naksha:dict:{storage-id}:{collection-id}` is internally not stored.
 It means you need to remember from where the feature came, but the XYZ namespace contains this information encoded in the `txn` and `uuid`.